Surface counterexamples to the Eisenbud-Goto conjecture: Introduction

 Furthermore, we have checked the invertibility of $L(k)$ and $W(k)$ up to $k=27$ using Macaulay2.
 Hence we conclude the following.
 Also, using Macaulay2, we get the following information of $X_6$: \begin{itemize} \item $d:=\deg X_6=33$, $e:=\codim X_6=2$ \item $\maxdeg X_6=34>d$ \item $\reg X_6=34>d-e+1$ \item $\reg \o_X=18\leq d-e$ \item $h^1(\mathcal{I}_{X_6}(31))=2$, $h^1(\mathcal{I}_{X_6}(32))=1$, and $h^1(\mathcal{I}_{X_6}(33))=0$ \item The singular locus of $X_6$ is a union of three lines. \end{itemize}

 Note that one of the counterexamples suggested by J. McCullough and I. Peeva is a threefold of degree 31 and regularity 38 in $\p^5$, and one of the counterexamples given by J. Choe recently is a threefold of degree 18 and regularity 18 in $\p^5$.
-Using binomial rational maps between projective spaces, we give counterexamples of a surface and a threefold whose degrees and regularities are all 11 which are the counterexamples with the smallest regularity among those we are aware of (\Cref{example_reg11}, \Cref{example_reg11_threefold}). \\ \\
+Using binomial rational maps between projective spaces, we give counterexamples of a surface and a threefold whose degrees and regularities are both 11, which are the counterexamples with the smallest regularity among those we are aware of (\Cref{example_reg11}, \Cref{example_reg11_threefold}). \\ \\

-In this paper, we work over an algebraically closed field $\k$ of characteristic zero if there is not any other notification, and use the convention a variety is integral.
+In this paper, we work over an algebraically closed field $\k$ of characteristic zero unless stated otherwise and use the convention that varieties are integral.
 Likewise, curves, surfaces, and threefolds are assumed to be integral.
-For a projective variety $X$, we use the following notation if there is not any other notification: \begin{itemize} \item The homogeneous coordinate ring is denoted as $S_X$. \item The homogeneous ideal is denoted as $I_X$. \item The ideal sheaf is denoted as $\i_X$. \item The singular locus is denoted as $X_\sing$. \end{itemize}
+For a projective variety $X\subseteq\p^r$, we denote its homogeneous coordinate ring as $S_X$ and its homogeneous ideal as $I_X$ unless stated otherwise.